benchttp/webapp/README.md

 The page will reload if you make edits.<br />
 You will also see any lint errors in the console.

+## Design System

+We provide styles that are shared all over the WebApp [in this directory](https://github.com/benchttp/webapp/tree/main/src/shared/style).

+We also use [StoryBook](https://storybook.js.org/) to build UI components.
+Multiple helpers can be find [here](https://github.com/benchttp/webapp/tree/main/src/shared/helpers).

 ## Other repositories

 Benchttp is separated in 6 repositories.
 You can visit [the others repositories here](https://github.com/benchttp).